Adding flexibility to your server structure using symlinks

 mv sites backup-sites

 /sitesdirectory.
 We must call the symlink

 ln -s path/to/new-sites-directory sites

-- Test your site to ensure it is functioning as expected.
+- Test your website to ensure it is functioning as expected.

 - Delete the

-/backup-sitesdirectory if your site is functioning as expected.
+/backup-sitesdirectory if your website is functioning as expected.

 rm -r backup-sites